PREVIOUS RESEARCH PROJECTS

 formation.
 The first observations for this were taken in the late

-summer of 1997 and the results from those are discussed in
+summer of 1997 and the results from those are discussed in this paper.
+The final

 survey covered a total area of 0.01 sq. degrees and we published

-brightest source in our
+papers on the brightest source in our

 sample, the constraints on the star-formation history of the Universe

-from our
+from our sub-mm counts

-(see also
+(see also here), the

 implications of our counts for observations with the next generation of

-sub-mm and CMB experiments (
+sub-mm and CMB experiments (here), and

 the optical morphologies and colors of the faint sub-mm population

-HST data.
+using HST data.
 Further papers

-in this series deal with the
+in this series deal with the sub-mm

-counts from our complete survey, the
+counts from our complete survey, the detection in CO of the brightest sub-mm galaxy we have

-identified, the sub-mm emission from
+identified, the sub-mm emission from central cluster galaxies, the redshift

-distribution of galaxies selected in the sub-mm (from the
+distribution of galaxies selected in the sub-mm (from the optical and radio) and the discovery of

 extremely red counterparts to a modest number of sub-mm sources.